Unlock Travel Rewards with Chase Freedom Flex® (No Annual Fee)

 Miles For Family

-This is the fifth installment in my series of posts on our recent trip to South America.
+This is the final installment in my series of posts on our recent trip to South America.
 See my previous posts Back from our family trip to Peru and Easter island: Bumpy start, awesome memories , Flying in LATAM economy to South America and Easter Island , Layovers in airport-adjacent hotels:...

 Live and Let’s Fly